tymyrddin/red-iac/source/docs/backends/silenttrinity.md

-# SilentTrinity container for Windows targets
+# SilentTrinity container

+For Windows targets

 Dockerfile to start the SILENTTRINITY team server `~/SILENTTRINITY/Dockerfile`